 - Dust it with flour whenever it is necessary.
 Make sure the masala spreads evenly for the entire circle.

 - Spread the rolled paratha over the pan.
 Drizzle a little oil on both the sides.
 Cook them until, black spots seen on each side.

 1. Serve with plain yogurt/curd, raitha, and green vegetables.

 2. Sprinkle chili powder, cumin powder, and salt, and serve for easy raitha.

 3. Can be served at breakfast and dinner time.

 Tips and Variations:

-1. The filling can be of your choice, add whichever masala you prefer.
+1. The filling can be of your choice; add whichever masala you prefer.

-2. Make sure no lumps found in the filling as it may affect the shape while rolling out.
-Aloo Paratha is best to be served with carrot raitha, Malai Kofta, Bindi Masala.
+2. Make sure no lumps are found in the filling, as it may affect the shape while rolling out.
+Aloo Paratha is best served with Malai Kofta, and Bindi Masala.